soopark723/cifar10-experiments/README.md

 | Student Model (with KD)        | 63.07%           | 21.9342 second       |

 - **Insights:**
-Upon testing, the teacher model had the highest accuracy, with 71.51%.
-It also had the longest inferece speed, taking approximately 23.90 seconds in total.
-The distilled student model was faster, but  less accurate.
-This was to be expected, as it is a simpler, shallower model than the teacher model.
-The distilled model had a 63.07% accuracy, approximately 8.44% lower than that of the teacher's, but still 2.70% higher than that of the student model trained from scratch without distillation.
-The distilled model was about 2 seconds faster than the teacher model in terms of inference speed, at 21.93 seconds, and also faster than the student model trained from scratch by approximately 0.5 seconds.
-Thus, we can see a tradeoff between speed and accuracy between the teacher model and the distilled student model.
-The teacher model is more accurate but slower, and the distilled model is less accurate but faster.
-It can be indicated that the distilled model's advantage is that it attains 90% of the teacher's accuracy at a faster rate and with reduced cost.
+The teacher model achieved the highest accuracy at 71.51% but had the slowest inference time (23.90s).
+The distilled student model was faster (21.93s) but less accurate (63.07%), though still 2.70% more accurate than a student model trained without distillation.
+This highlights a trade-off: the teacher model is more accurate but slower, while the distilled model offers a good balance by achieving about 90% of the teacher’s accuracy with faster inference and lower cost.

 ---